Judd Conlon: The Rhythmaires

 The formation of Conlon's group was likely hastened by the sudden departure of The Charioteers as Bing Crosby's vocalists on his weekly radio program toward the end of the first Philco season in March, 1947.
 Several of the first season's final shows featured an unknown chorus that may have been the singers in the still unnamed group.
 Jud Conlon's Rhythmaires was christened and ready to go as recordings for the second Philco season commenced in August 1947.
 Conlon, Parlato, McLean and Norman bade farewell to The Campus Kids in December.
 (Gloria Wood remained with Kyser into 1948.)

 The Rhythmaires had launched an association with Crosby that would continue for almost a decade in more than 230 broadcasts and over 40 recordings.
 The group even helped to sell Minute Maid.
 The Rhythmaires' first commercial recording with Crosby took place on December 3, 1947, when "Ballerina" was laid down.
 Other notable recordings were "Home Cookin", "Bibbidi-Bobbidi-Boo", "Teddy Bears' Picnic", "It’s Beginning to Look Like Christmas", "Zing a Little Zong", and "Road to Bali".

 Sometimes the Rhythmaires would be expanded into either The Jud Conlon Singers (e.g. "Stay Well", "Sorry") or The Jud Conlon Choir (e.g. "The Loneliness of Evening", "More I Cannot Wish You", "We Meet Again").
 The Rhythmaires' final recordings with Crosby were made in April 1956, for the Decca LP Songs I Wish I Had Sung.

 The Rhythmaires also furnished background vocals for Crosby in Walt Disney’s The Legend of Sleepy Hollow (from The Adventures of Ichabod and Mr. Toad), released in 1949.

 After the conclusion of Philco Radio Time in 1949, the Rhythmaires continued with Crosby throughout his weekly Chesterfield radio series that ran until 1952.
 Each week the group sang the cigarette’s "Sound Off" jingle.

 In 1957, the Rhythmaires appeared on jazz ensemble leader Russell Garcia's The Johnny Evergreens (ABC-Paramount, 1956). tenor saxophone player Georgie Auld's That's Auld (Brunswick, 1957).
 The next year they appeared on Auld's album "Jazz Goes Latin" for Capitol Records.

 For the first two seasons of The Many Loves of Dobie Gillis (CBS-TV, 1959-1963) the Rhythmaires performed the opening and closing theme song, "Dobie", written by Lionel Newman and Max Shulman.

 Other work

 In the early 1950s, Bing Crosby engaged Conlon to give voice lessons to his four sons.

 Crosby had used Conlon to make arrangements and vocal backgrounds for his radio series, and Conlon went on to work for Andy Williams and Guy Lombardo.
 In the mid-1950s, he began collaborating with satirist Stan Freberg.
 His arrangements appeared on nearly all Freberg's comedy records, as well as on his Stan Freberg Radio Show.
 He also worked on the television program Frankie Laine Time.

 Conlon served as a musical arranger for Walt Disney.
 Among his credits are the Disney movies Alice in Wonderland (1951), Peter Pan (1953), and Babes in Toyland (1961).
+His choir was left uncredited for the 1950 version of Cinderella.